miloszm/bingdiyi/README.md

-unlocking time comes (you can keep the transaction in a text file, note that transaction is safe, if it is stolen, it will still transfer funds to your address, so if you have private key to the target address, it does not matter if you broadcast the transaction or a thief)
+unlocking time comes (you can keep the transaction in a text file, note that transaction is safe, if it is stolen, it will still transfer funds to your address, so if you have private key to the target address, it does not matter if you broadcast the transaction or a thief, caveat is that if you keep the entire transaction only, you lose the ability to change the fee should it turned out to be insufficient after the hodling time, hence, it is safer to keep necessary ingredients just in case you need to recreate transaction from scratch)

 ***
 locked_tx_spender - 100% offline tool